Visiting Rapid City, SD in the Winter

 The Journey Museum and Learning Center

 Located just a short drive from the main downtown area, the Journey Museum provides an overview of the history of the Black Hills and the Native Americans who first settled this area.
-Here, you’ll get a fairly complete history of the western great plains through geology, paleontology and archeology.
+Here, you’ll get a fairly complete history of the western Great Plains through geology, paleontology and archeology.

-With exhibits including rocks and land formation, dinosaurs and other fossils, Native American life and the American pioneers, there is a little bit for everyone.
+With exhibits including rocks and land formations, dinosaurs and other fossils, Native American life and the American pioneers, there is a little bit for everyone.
 Some of the most interesting exhibits covered the homesteaders who came with the westward expansion, the demise of Wild Bill Hickock and the great Rapid City flood of 1972.

 The Journey Museum in Rapid City.